 - 10/28: Harry Glick, a Homestead resident working as a salesman in a Pittsburgh clothing store, and Ida Weinfield, a niece of Mr. and Mrs. Morris Frankel, were married in the Homestead synagogue, after which 200 guests dined and danced at the Frankel house.

 - 10/28: Miss Ida Kamins (formerly Kaminsky) married William Friedland, of McKeesport.
 See below for the full article.

 - 11/10: “Sol Wolk, the Eighth avenue shoe man, has ordered the nicest, cutest little pair of shoes that he could find anywhere and will have them in stock for a time for use of a member of his own family.
 The footwear is for a little girl and the new daughter who arrived at the Wolk home Sunday will wear them when she gets big enough.
 Mrs. Wolk is tickled and has been in the best of humor ever since the advent of the stranger into his home.”

 - 12/1: My great-grandfather’s brother Alexander Hepps married Celia Klein, daughter of Mr. and Mrs. Klein, in the Homestead shul.
 The reception was held at her parents’ house at 313 Dickson.
 Attendants included Louis D. Moskowitz, Max Schwartz, Joseph Moskowitz, Fannie Hepps, Rose Klein, and Esther Moskowitz.
 Sponsors were Bernhard Hepps and Henry Moskowitz.
+Morris Markowitz was master of ceremonies.
 Full article below includes the strange color of dress the bridesmaids wore.

 - 2/23: “William Lasdusky, of Scottdale, is spending a few days with his brother, Joseph, of Ammon street.
 Lewis Lasdusky, also of Scottdale, visited here yesterday.”